Corned beef, pastrami, smoked brisket, and the Jewish Passover main course. What do they all have in common?

 What part of the cow is brisket?
 Brisket comes from the cow’s chest muscle fibers below the first five ribs .

-The ample fat and connective tissue within the muscles is made up of collagen fibers and gives them their weight-bearing strength.
+The extra fat and connective tissue within the brisket muscles are made up of collagen fibers and give them their weight-bearing strength.

-A whole brisket, also known as a packer brisket, can be a hefty meat cut with plenty of connective tissue, sometimes weighing 10 to 18 pounds.
+A whole brisket, also known as a packer brisket, can be a hefty meat cut with plenty of connective tissues, sometimes weighing 10 to 18 pounds.